victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/12-comment-list-screenlet-for-android.markdown

 ## Features [](id=features)

-Comment List Screenlet can list all the comments of an `Asset`.
-Also allows to update or delete the comment by the user.
+Comment List Screenlet can list all the comments of an asset in a Liferay instance.
+It also lets the user update or delete comments.

 ## Module [](id=module)